ControlledChaos/controlled-chaos-plugin/README.md

 ### Admin Pages & Help Tabs

-One settings page via the default WordPress method and one settings page using the Advanced Custom Fields Options Page method (if ACF is active).
+The plugin comes with several admin pages for site administration and one demo admin page that can be used to include instructional information for clients, author credits adn upsells, whatever fills your project's needs.
+Demo contextual help tabs are included with the demo admin page.

+One main page for website settings uses the Advanced Custom Fields options page method, if ACF Pro or ACF free plus the Options Page addon are active, otherwise it uses the default WordPress method.
+This site settings page can be extended with new tabbed content by adding it directly to your new version of this plugin, by implementing an addon plugin ([starter addon here](https://github.com/ControlledChaos/controlled-chaos-addon)), or by using Advanced Custom Fields Pro.

-### Sample Custom Post Type
+### Sample Custom Post Type and Taxonomy

-Rename and duplicate as needed.

-### Sample Custom Taxonomy

-Rename and duplicate as needed.
+Included is a sample post type and a related sample taxonomy, both with all of the current possible arguments in the arrays.
+With a simple search and replace they can be reworked for your needs.

-### Sample Editor (Gutenberg) Block
+### Sample Custom Editor (Gutenberg) Block

-Supplied as reference.
-More to come.
+The sample editor block, being as basic as a block can be, is not included as reference.
+The primary reason for including it is to establish the directory infrastructure for further block development.

 ### Clean Up the Admin

+Admin interface options include:

-* Remove dashboard widgets: WordPress news, quick press
+* Remove dashboard widgets
 * Make Menus and Widgets top level menu items
 * Remove select admin menu items
 * Remove WordPress logo from admin bar